zaiisao/Documentation/en/Agora Platform/terms.md

 App IDs are issued to app developers by Agora to identify the projects and organizations.
 After signing up at [Agora Dashboard](https://dashboard.agora.io/), you can create multiple projects, and each project will have a unique App ID.
 See [Getting an App ID](../../en/Agora%20Platform/token.md).

-All communication sessions created across the Agora SD-RTN (Software Defined Real-time Network) with one App ID are isolated from all other sessions with different App IDs.
+All communication sessions created across the Agora SD-RTN™ (Software Defined Real-time Network) with one App ID are isolated from all other sessions with different App IDs.
 Communication sessions with different App IDs are not connected or related.
 Statistics, management, and billing are separately associated based on each App ID.
 If an organization develops independently different apps by different teams, the apps should use different App IDs.
 However, if the apps need to communicate with each other, a single App ID should be used.

 ### App Certificate